 All programs offered by Blackhawk Technical College have also been approved by the Wisconsin Technical College System Board.
-The school is accredited to offer associate degrees, one-and two-year technical diploma programs, and certificate, as well as apprenticeship programs.
+The school is accredited to offer associate degrees, one and two-year technical diploma programs, and certificates, as well as apprenticeship programs.

-Programs offered by the college are approved by the State of Wisconsin Educational Approval Board for the training of veterans.
+Programs offered by the college are approved by the State of Wisconsin Educational Approval Board for training veterans.